WebReflection/heresy/README.md

 class MyButton extends HTMLButtonElement {

-  // optional static field to define the component/class name: <MyButton ... />
+  // (optional) static fields to define the component/class name or tag
   // use define('MyButton:button', MyButton); if you want to avoid this static get name() { return 'MyButton'; }

-  // optional static field to define the real tag name
-  // use define('MyButton:button', MyButton); if you want to avoid this static get tagName() { return 'button'; }
+  static get tagName() { return 'button'; }

-  // optional static callback to style components (once per definition) static style(selector) {
+  // (optional) static callback to style components (once per definition) static style(selector) {
     // the component could be scoped so that
     // to be sure the selector is the right one